BobbyAThorne/MultiplayerGameBackbone/README.md

 implemented.

-There is no way to make other users admins unless if you manually update the sql file but the one currently on file is
+There is no way to make other users admins unless if you manually update the sql file but the one currently on file is:
 username: bobthorne
 password: newuser

+#Must run batch file to create database.
 *********************************************************************
 Features: